fingerprintjs/fingerprintjs/README.md

 ### `screen.detectScreenOrientation` (default: true)

+To ensure consistent fingerprints when users rotate their mobile devices.
+Otherwise, screen resolution will change when the device is rotated.

 ### `plugins.sortPluginsFor` (default: `[/palemoon/i]`)

 Some browsers randomise plugin order.
 You can give a list of user agent regexes for which plugins should be sorted.